zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_attestation_integration_guide.rst

 - ``ATTEST_INCLUDE_COSE_KEY_ID``: COSE key-id is an optional field in the COSE unprotected header.
 Key-id is calculated and added to the COSE header based on the value of this flag.
 Default value: OFF.
+- ``ATTEST_CLAIM_VALUE_CHECK``: Check attestation claims against hard-coded values found in ``platform/ext/common/template/attest_hal.c``.
+Default value is OFF.
+Set to ON in a platform's CMake file if the attest HAL is not yet properly ported to it.

 Related compile time options
 ----------------------------